Rahullkumr/Flutter-Projects/README.md

 # Flutter-Projects
-## There will be separate branch for each project.
+## There will be different project in each branch.

 1. Spanish Numbers App